devOpifex/leprechaun/docs/guide/javascript.md

 message to the front-end and display the alert.

-But first, we need to bundle the JavaScript, thanks to the packer plugin this can be done with the `leprechaun::build` function.
+But first, we need to bundle the JavaScript, thanks to the packer feature this can be done with the `leprechaun::build` function.

 ```r
 leprechaun::build()